tannerkj/NOAA_Storm_Events/README.md

 	ON a.statefp::int = b.state_fips;

 For constructing the application, we will use Leaflet and GeoJSON.
-To do this, we will export the map as a shapefile, and use gdal to convert it to GeoJSON.
+To do this, we will export the map as a shapefile, and use [GDAL](http://www.gdal.org/) to convert it to GeoJSON.

 The following code is executed in the command line for PostgreSQL to generate the shapefile and then convert to geojson: